FBI season 4: Episodes

 The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
 "U.S. viewers (millions)" refers to the number of viewers in the U.S. in millions who watched the episode as it was aired.

 Production

 On March 24, 2021, CBS renewed FBI for a fourth season.
+On April 20, 2022, it was announced that Shantel VanSanten would return as Special Agent Nina Chase in a recurring role while Peregrym was on maternity leave.